aBillander/aBillander/README.md

 ## ab://ander/Status

-> Production ready: two Companies have used aBillander for more than 1 year now.
+> Production ready: three Companies have used aBillander for more than 1 year now.

 > More implementations needed (main goal for year 2022).